All Episodes

 I don't know why you would think that.

-I mean that program uh lasts until November.
+That program lasts until November.

-But don't worry, Obama is working on a bipartisan solution to the Cash for Clunkers program.
+But don't worry, Obama is working on a bipartisan solution to the cash for clunkers program.

-What the hell bipartisan solution?
+What the hell, bipartisan solution?

 Have you ever had to have anything bipartisan to get a trade-in done?